-- 1. The Council will review options and costs for low-carbon housing in Council-led housing schemes, in order to deliver the commitment set by Cabinet to seek to ensure that all new builds (Council and private developments) are built to a higher standard such as the Passive House Standard, renewable energy and EV charging points and access to a high standard of broadband infrastructure. - 2.
+- 1. The Council will review options and costs for low-carbon housing in Council-led housing schemes. - 2.
 Develop an action plan specifically aimed at reducing the number of fuel poor households across the borough, working closely with established affordable warmth partners. - 3.
-Work with the Housing Partnership to agree shared Climate Emergency goals, including the aspiration to work towards a carbon neutral borough by 2045, and work with social housing partners to deliver low-carbon housing and retrofit existing stock. - 4.
-Ensure the Council and housing providers support all forms of homeowners, tenants and occupiers to maximise access to all available funding opportunities for retrofit measures to improve homes, including the Green Homes Grant LAD scheme, energy redress programmes and others. - 5.
+Work with the Housing Partnership to agree shared Climate Emergency goals, including the aspiration to work towards a carbon neutral borough by 2045, and work with social housing partners to deliver low-carbon housing and retrofit existing stock.

+- 4. Ensure the Council and housing providers support all forms of homeowners, tenants and occupiers to maximise access to all available funding opportunities for retrofit measures to improve homes, including the Green Homes Grant LAD scheme, energy redress programmes and others. - 5.
 Review the available domestic energy advice and support offer to ensure that government funding schemes are appropriately promoted and leveraged to achieve the highest possible carbon return on investment.
 This includes the Green Homes Grant. - Review opportunities to support private sector landlords for whole house retrofit and other energy improvements for private rented properties that do not meet the Minimum Energy Efficiency Standard. - 7.
+Review the feasibility of ensuring that all new builds (Council and private developments) include renewable energy and EV charging points and access to a high standard of broadband infrastructure. - 8.
 The Council will explore options for ensuring that new development should comply with the UN Sustainability Targets and the Anthesis targets.

-8. Work with Government and partners to review opportunities for significantly expanding whole-house retrofit programmes in social housing to support the achievement of Anthesis' targets relating to low carbon energy, solid wall insulation, loft insulation and superglazing.

-- 9. Work with Homes England to deliver our shared priorities around climate change and ensure sufficient resource is available to deliver new build low carbon affordable homes and request that Homes England considers establishing and providing expert support to housing providers regarding delivery options for low carbon homes. - 10.
-The Council will respond to Government consultations to ensure that the legislative framework for Planning and Building Control promotes the ability for local areas to set higher standards for energy efficiency than the national minimum standards and puts a framework in place to ensure these standards are implemented.
+- Support businesses and partners to sign up to the Net Zero Carbon Buildings Commitment.
+This commitment challenges organisations to reach net zero carbon in operation for all assets under their direct control by 2030. - 10.
+Work with Government and partners to review opportunities for significantly expanding whole house retrofit programmes in social housing to support the achievement of Anthesis' targets relating to low carbon energy, solid wall insulation, loft insulation and super glazing. - 11.
+Work with Homes England to deliver our shared priorities around climate change and ensure sufficient resource is available to deliver new build low carbon affordable homes and request that Homes England considers establishing and providing expert support to housing providers regarding delivery options for low carbon homes. - 12.
+The Council will respond to Government consultations to ensure that the legislative framework for planning and building control promotes the ability for local areas to set higher standards for energy efficiency than the national minimum standards and puts a framework in place to ensure these standards are implemented.